Foxcirc/rtv/readme.md

 You can either setup `mio` youself and then use a `Client` to make requests using your `Poll` or alternatively you can use a `SimpleClient` if don't need that much flexibility.

+## Example (Client)

+This is the main functionality that this crate provides.
+You can find an example [here](https://docs.rs/rtv/latest/rtv/struct.Client.html) on docs.rs.

 ## Example (SimpleClient)

-It is really simple to make a single request using a `SimpleClient`.
+It is really simple to make a single request.
-This is not the only functionality that `SimpleClient` provides though!
+This is not the only functionality that this client provides though!

 ```rust
 let mut client = SimpleClient::new()?;
 let request = Request::get().host("google.com");
 client.send(request)?;
 ```

-## Example (Client)

-You can find an example [here](https://docs.rs/rtv/latest/rtv/struct.Client.html) on docs.rs.

 ## Mio Httpc